alekdavis/XslMail/README.md

 # What is XslMail?
 XslMail is a Windows command-line tool implemented as a 32-bit console application (XslMail.exe).
-XslMail is intended to help application developers and translators simplify the HTML email template design, localization and preparation process.
+XslMail is intended to help application developers and translators simplify the HTML email template design, localization and preparation workflow.

 ## Why use XslMail?